pola-rs/polars/docs/user-guide/expressions/user-defined-functions.md

 --8<-- "python/user-guide/expressions/user-defined-functions.py:diff_from_mean_numba"
 ```

-## Missing data can break your calculation
+## Missing data is not allowed when calling generalized ufuncs

 Before being passed to a user-defined function like `diff_from_mean_numba()`, a `Series` will be converted to a NumPy array.
 Unfortunately, NumPy arrays don't have a concept of missing data.